 The Museum Of Fine Arts6200 Votes Currently Closed

-Address: 465 Huntington Ave Boston, MA 02115, United States
+- Address: 465 Huntington Ave Boston, MA 02115, United States

-Ticket Price: 25 USD
+- Ticket Price: 25 USD

-Time Required: 02:00 Hrs
+- Time Required: 02:00 Hrs

-It’s exhibits include a collection of Egyption artefacts and jewelry, 18th and 18th century American Art, one of the worlds largest collection of Japanese art outside of Japan and varios French Impressionist and Post-Impresionist works.
+Its exhibits include a collection of Egyptian artifacts and jewelry, 18th and 18th century American Art, one of the world's largest collection of Japanese art outside of Japan and various French Impressionist and Post-Impressionist works.
 Outside the museum, the Gund Gallery hosts temporary exhibits.

-The Museum Of Fine Arts Ticket Prices
+Entrance Ticket Details For The Museum Of Fine Arts

 - Adults $25, Seniors(65+) $23, Students(18+) $23, Youth (1-17) Free.